glayyiyi/cms/1/wp-content/plugins/woocommerce-admin-bar-addition/readme.txt

 * Technically speaking this plugin runs also without WooCommerce 2.x being active
 * BUT: it really makes no sense to use it without WooCommerce 2.x!
 * WordPress 3.6 or higher, but latest version always recommended!
+* WooCommerce branch compat: As of this plugin version 2.7.0 or higher: Only WooCommerce v2.1.0 or higher, and legacy branch 2.0.x are supported!
+So please update your installs!

 **Note:** This plugin has NO settings page because I believe it's just not neccessarry.
 All customizing could be done via action hooks, filters, constants and regular WordPress user roles & capabilities (see ["Other Notes"](http://wordpress.org/plugins/woocommerce-admin-bar-addition/other_notes/) section here).
 As the plugin is indended for a shop manager/ admin/ webmaster use that's the way to go.
 This way we can save the overhaul of an options panel/settings page, additional database requests, uninstall routines and such.
 End result: a lightweight system that just works and saves clicks & time :-).